Homeowner Liability for Trespasser Injuries

-- 1) the condition is one the owner created or maintained;
+- The condition is one the owner created or maintained;

-3) the condition was such that the owner had reason to believe trespassers would not discover it (before becoming injured by it); and
+- The condition was such that the owner had reason to believe trespassers would not discover it (before becoming injured by it); and

-- 1) young children were likely to trespass in the area of a dangerous condition on the property that involved an unreasonable risk of bodily harm to children
+- Young children were likely to trespass in the area of a dangerous condition on the property that involved an unreasonable risk of bodily harm to children;

-2) young children would not be aware of the risk, and
+- Young children would not be aware of the risk; and